"Heads I win, Tails I don't lose much." Intrigued by this beautiful quote which reveals an excellent style to invest?

 As per the latest corporate shareholdings filed, Mohnish Pabrai publicly holds 6 stocks with a net worth of over Rs 1976.4 crore.
 His life story reveals that it is never too late to step out of your comfort zone and that investing is all about a concrete and straightforward approach.
 You can read more about his investment style in his books "The Dhandho Investor" and "Mosaic-Perspectives on Investing."

-To know more about such iconic Value Investors and how they created wealth, click here.
+Read about Rakesh Jhunjhunwala, the iconic Value Investors and how he created wealth.